ropensci/MODIStsp/README.md

-`MODIStsp` can also be launched in non-interactive mode within an `R` session or script by setting the optional `GUI` parameter to FALSE, and the `options_file` parameter to the path of a previously saved JSON Options file.
+`MODIStsp` can also be launched in non-interactive mode within an `R` session or script by setting the optional `GUI` parameter to FALSE, and the `opts_file` parameter to the path of a previously saved JSON Options file.
 This allows to exploit `MODIStsp` functionalities within generic “R” processing scripts.

 ``` r
 library(MODIStsp)